Students following the study plan below will complete the Farm Production-Agronomy associate degree in the number of semesters shown.

 10-890-101 COLLEGE 101 ...Students will utilize digital tools and resources to assess, explore, practice, apply, and evaluate both employability and learning skills.
 By establishing NWTC cultural values as hallmarks of success in academic, career, and personal settings the course encourages reflective, personalized development of a growth mindset and emphasizes the importance of making wise choices.
 To maximize the return on investment, students should take this course in their first semester as it identifies key expectations (hidden rules) of higher learning and professional employment.

-10-090-301 INTRO TO AGRONOMY ...utilization of foundation agronomic crops and evaluation of alternative crops, including variety selection, planting, fertilization options, weed control, pest control, harvesting and storage of both forage and grain crops.
+10-090-301 INTRO TO AGRONOMY ...this class provides a fundamental introduction to agronomy careers and opportunities.
+Through hands-on activities, class speakers, in-person tours, and site visits, students will gain a basic understanding of the opportunities in agronomy careers.
+Students will also develop an understanding of the basic agronomic crops and evaluation of alternative crops.
+Topics include: variety selection, planting and fertility options.
 Students will be familiar with all inputs in a cropping plan and features and benefits of the feed and economic value of all options.
-Understanding aspects of double cropping and emergency cropping practices.

 10-090-302 BASIC SOILS ...course is designed to provide the student with fundamental knowledge of soil and soil composition.
 Students will study soil types, formation factors, physical properties, biological properties and basic soil chemistry.
 Units covering tillage, conservation, pH and soil management will also be included.
 Students will gain the skills required to interpret soil survey maps and recognize qualities of various soil types as well as perform soil sampling, residue measurements, compaction assessments and soil loss determinations per crop rotation guidelines.